 The most effective way to increase productivity is to streamline, integrate, and automate as many business processes as possible.
 How can you do this?
 That’s quite simple: by choosing an ERP solution that is specialized for your industry sector and best fits your business model.

-But selecting the right ERP system isn't easy.
-In fact, most organizations end up with the wrong solution, which cannot help them achieve the results expected.
-Recent research has shown notable dissatisfaction during and after ERP implementations, with about 60 percent of ERP projects exceeding planned schedules and 50 percent involving unexpected costs, usually leading to sizable budget overruns.
-Often overlooked, however, is another key aspect: unrealistically optimistic expectations, for which both ERP vendors and end users share the blame.
+However, selecting the right ERP system isn't easy.
+In fact, most organizations end up with the wrong solution, which cannot help them achieve the results they desire.
+Recent research has shown notable dissatisfaction during and after ERP implementations, with about 60 percent of ERP projects exceeding planned schedules and 50 percent involving unexpected costs, usually leading to sizable budget over-runs.
+Often overlooked, however, is another key aspect: unrealistically optimistic expectations, for which both ERP vendors and end-users share the blame.

 - Employee Involvement: Employee commitment is critical for an ERP project to have the best chance of success.
-You can motivate all of your employees, including top management, implementation team, and end users, to support your ERP initiative by simply presenting the advantages of using the system.
-Additionally, you could award special bonuses and on-going benefits to all those viewed as key players in the implementation project.
+You can motivate all of your employees, including top management, implementation team, and end-users, to support your ERP initiative by simply presenting the advantages of using the system.
+Additionally, you could consider awarding special bonuses and on-going benefits to all key players in the implementation project.

-- Implementation Strategy Development: To properly evaluate ERP solutions, organizations must also consider implementability, defined as the suitability degree between the new product requirements and technical infrastructure available.
-Although IT infrastructures can be adjusted to support ERP systems, developers must consider feasibility problems that may occur down the road along with the extent to which drastic changes impair enterprise concepts.
+- Implementation Strategy Development: To properly evaluate ERP solutions, organizations must also consider the ease of implementation, defined as the suitability degree between the new product requirements and technical infrastructure available.
+Although IT infrastructures can be adjusted to support ERP systems, developers must consider feasibility issues that may occur down the road, along with the extent to which drastic changes impair enterprise concepts.

 - Metric Creation: The key issue in most ERP implementation projects is the development of a plausible metric scheme, which allows organizations to test the ERP solutions implemented.
 When the right metrics are used, companies can easily measure ERP systems and business processes from multiple perspectives, and identify the improvements needed for enhancing system efficiency.